- All sessions will have two Session Moderators.

-- Session Moderators must complete the Session Moderator Report and return it to the Speaker Preparation/Ready Room (Room 322B).
+- Session Moderators must complete the Session Moderator Report and return it to the Speaker Preparation/Ready Room.

-- If a scheduled presentation has no-show presenters and the presentation has to be canceled (e.g. was not given), the corresponding manuscript, if submitted, will not be considered for peer review and published in the ASC 2022 special edition of the IEEE Transactions on Applied Superconductivity (TAS).
-The authors will be referred to make a submission to the regular issue of the TAS.
+- If a scheduled presentation has no-show presenters and the presentation has to be canceled (e.g. was not given), the corresponding manuscript, if submitted, will not be considered for peer review and published in the ASC 2024 special edition of the IEEE Transactions on Applied Superconductivity (TAS).
+The authors will be referred to submit to the regular issue of the TAS.